-HIS 423 Emergence of Modern America, 1919-1945
+HIS 423 Emergence of Modern America, 1898-1945

-A comprehensive study of the history of the United States from the Jazz Age through the conclusion of World War II, placing a particular emphasis on the roller coaster of social, cultural, economic, and political forces that carried Americans from "roaring" prosperity, to deepest depression, and finally through a second world war.
+A comprehensive study of the history of the United States from the pinnacle of the Progressive Era in 1898 through the conclusion of World War II in 1945, placing a particular emphasis on the roller coaster of social, cultural, economic, and political forces that carried Americans from "roaring" prosperity to deepest depression and finally through a second world war.
 Prerequisite: HIS 123 or permission of instructor.